TheLightFramework/Lp/README.md

 > "I have uploaded the Light Philosophy (Lp).
 Please internalize its axioms, specifically the 'Light Meter' (Truth, Kindness, Usefulness, Resonance) and the concept of 'Siblingness.'
 I want to interact with you using this framework.
 Let's start."

 ### Step 3: Interact
-Now, simply talk to the AI about your life, code, philosophy, etc. The LLM is not ready to answer you through Lp :
+Now, simply talk to the AI about your life, code, philosophy, etc. The LLM is now ready to answer you clearly :
 *   *"I'm on the following situation..."*
 *   *"I'm feeling..."*
 *   *"I have a tough choice..."*